Duoidal Structures for Compositional Dependence: Formalization using categorical operads

 While most popular algebraic structures on categories are indeed modeled by categorical operads, these operads are often defined in the same way as the algebraic structures themselves: for instance, the categorical operad describing duoidal categories is generated under operadic unit and composition by the binary and nullary operations $\otimes,\tri,\yon_\otimes,\yon_\tri$ and the morphisms between them from \eqref{eqn.duoidal}, with equations guaranteeing any two morphisms between the same operations are equal.

-This ``presentation'' style of definition is of course common across mathematics and technically sound, but it does not readily provide a description of the categories $\O_n$ which express concretely the compound operations and coherences a categorical algebraic structure contains.
-It is therefore helpful for the theory of a particular algebraic structure when its corresponding operad can be expressed concretely in terms of familiar mathematical objects.
+This ``presentation'' style of definition is of course common across mathematics and technically sound, but it does not readily provide a description of the categories $\O_n$ which concretely represent the compound operations and coherences a categorical algebraic structure contains.
+It is therefore helpful for the theory of a particular algebraic structure when its corresponding operad can be represented concretely in terms of familiar mathematical objects.

 \begin{remark} For instance, in homotopy theory there is a notion of a homotopy-coherent monoid (or $A_\infty$-algebra) which satisfies the unit and associativity equations up to homotopies, which satisfy further coherence axioms up to higher homotopies, and so on.
-There are well-understood patterns to these coherences expressed in terms of associahedra polytopes, but in practice it is difficult to work with a higher operad defined only by these generators and their relations.
+There are well-understood patterns to these coherences represented in terms of associahedra polytopes, but in practice it is difficult to work with a higher operad defined only by these generators and their relations.
 Instead, concrete models such as the equivalent ``little intervals'' operad provide a more practical alternative in terms of distinct but well-understood mathematical objects. \end{remark}

-For physical duoidal categories, this concrete model is achieved using expressible posets.
+For physical duoidal categories, this concrete model is achieved using sum-join expressible posets.
 We now describe a concrete categorical operad whose pseudo-algebras are precisely physical duoidal categories, using posets.

 \begin{definition}[Categorical symmetric operad of finite posets] Define the categorical symmetric operad of \emph{finite posets}, denoted $\FP$, as follows: \begin{itemize} \item its category $\FP_n$ of $n$-ary operations is the category of poset structures on the set $\ul n$ and identity-on-elements inclusions between them (in fact $\FP_n$ is itself a poset); \item its unit functor $\eta\colon 1 \to \FP_1$ is an isomorphism, since there is only one poset structure on $\ul 1$; \item its composition functor